kenny291099/qa-automation-playwright/README.md

 - **Accessibility** - Clear patterns that team members can easily understand and contribute to
 - **Production Readiness** - Battle-tested approaches used in real development environments

-> **For Hiring Managers**: This portfolio demonstrates my practical approach to test automation engineering and the value I bring to development teams.

 ## Key Framework Features

 - **Playwright + Java 17** - Modern browser automation with excellent cross-platform support